Help Center/ SoftWare Repository for Container/ Best Practices/ Migrating Container Images/ Migrating Images Across Clouds from Harbor to SWR

 • Provider: Select Huawei SWR.

-• Endpoint URL: Enter the private network domain name of the VPC endpoint, which must start with https.
+• Endpoint URL: Enter the private domain name of a VPC endpoint, which must start with https.
 In addition, the domain name mapping must be configured in the container where Harbor is located.

 • Access ID: Enter an access ID in the format of Regional project name@[AK].